Admission & Requirements

 - Three letters of recommendation from former instructors, employers, or supervisors

 - Application for Graduate Assistantship (if applicable).
 Assistantships are merit-based financial assistance that pays for tuition and a monthly stipend.
+There are limited assistantship options through various departments and programs.

 Application Deadline: January 15th